manavyugai/Cloud-Monitoring/Analytics as a Services/Manav.md

 ./*.sh
 ```

+### 🏢 Step 2: Customer A Setupell
-### ⚙️ Execute the Following Commands in Customer A Cloud Shell
+### Open the Customer A Cloud Shell and run the following commands:

 ```
 curl -LO raw.githubusercontent.com/Cloud-Wala-Banda/Labs-Solutions/refs/heads/main/Analytics%20as%20a%20Service%20for%20Data%20Sharing%20Partners/gsp1042-2.sh